 The combatants are hardly evenly matched.
 A man armed with nothing but the paper weapon of international law stares down the firing range at the most formidable military machine the world has ever known.

 Yesterday the independent surveillance researcher Asher Wolf tweeted an astonishing link to a private intelligence corporation's website containing a document entitled: "Tartan Influence Model: Anarchist Groups."
 The document was published by a corporation called Tartan Metrics, a division of the information security, cyberwar and surveillance company NTREPID -- a company that

-Please note that by playing this video YouTube and Google will place a cookie on your computer.
+Please note that by playing this clip YouTube and Google will place a long term cookie on your computer.

 In 2008, a Reston, VA based corporation called Oceans' Edge, Inc. applied for a patent.
 On March, 2012 the company's application for an advanced mobile snooping technology suite was approved.